Glenn Cornick: Karthago and Paris

-Wild Turkey again, the 1990s and recent work
+Wild Turkey again, the 1990s and 2000s

-In 1996, Cornick participated in a Jethro Tull tribute, called To Cry You A Song - A collection of Tull Tales, playing on the songs "Nothing Is Easy", "To Cry You a Song", "New Day Yesterday", "Teacher" and "Living in the Past", together with the former Tull members Clive Bunker, Mick Abrahams and Dave Pegg, together with John Wetton, Glenn Hughes, Robby Steinhardt, Wolfstone and Keith Emerson.
+In 1996, Cornick participated in a Jethro Tull tribute album, called To Cry You A Song – A collection of Tull Tales, playing on the songs "Nothing Is Easy", "To Cry You a Song", "New Day Yesterday", "Teacher" and "Living in the Past", together with the former Tull members Clive Bunker, Mick Abrahams and Dave Pegg, together with John Wetton, Glenn Hughes, Robby Steinhardt, Wolfstone and Keith Emerson.

-In the early 2000s two live Wild Turkey albums were released, Final Performance (2000) and Live In Edinburgh (2001) and in 2006 the fourth studio album, You and Me in the Jungle, was recorded by Cornick, Pickford-Hopkins, Dyche and Gurl, who had all appeared on earlier albums.
+In the early 2000s two live Wild Turkey albums were released, Final Performance (2000) and Live in Edinburgh (2001) and in 2006 the fourth studio album, You and Me in the Jungle, was recorded by Cornick, Pickford-Hopkins, Dyche and Gurl, who had all appeared on earlier albums.
 They were joined by Graham Williams (ex-Racing Cars) (guitar), John "Pugwash" Weathers (percussion) and former Jethro Tull drummer Clive Bunker, all of whom had played with Cornick in the past.

 Death

 Cornick died in Hilo, Hawaii, on 28 August 2014, due to congestive heart failure.

-His death was widely reported in the media and specialist publications like the Prog Magazine and Rolling Stone.
+His death was widely reported in the media and specialist publications like Prog (magazineProg) magazine and Rolling Stone.
 Jethro Tull bandmate Ian Anderson paid tribute on the band's website.
 Martin Barre also lamented the death of his friend.